Sign up to our Newsletter

 Final Thoughts

 Now that you have insight into what law schools in South Carolina offer, you can narrow down your choices.
 Remember to reflect on what you’re hoping to gain from law school.
-If you’re interested in refining your skills and building on your knowledge via learning experiences, both law schools have various opportunities.

 It’s helpful to consider what kind of campus experience interests you.
 If you prefer a quiet environment, the Charleston School of Law may fit you.
 Or, if you’re interested in attending a livelier school with a range of extracurriculars, consider the University of South Carolina Law.